 Donations to the Site

 This work is a labour of love, and is entirely self funded.
 However, the running costs of the website, and the purchase of war grave photographs from other sources are significant.
 To this end, any donations towards the upkeep of both this and the Carmarthenshire sites are most welcome, and help to continue to build up the archive of photographs and information on the fallen.
-If you wish to donate, please contact the author via the link below.
 The eventual aim is that copies of all collected material will be donated to the local Archive Offices or County Museums at Carmarthenshire and Pembrokeshire.

 Local War Memorial Books